-As previously stated, the PREA Coordinator reports the information in developing an annual report is reviewed with the Social Justice Services leadership, the agency's Senior leadership and the Board of Directors.
+As previously stated, the PREA Coordinator reports that the information used in developing the annual report is reviewed with the Social Justice Services leadership, the agency's senior leadership, and the Board of Directors.

 Indicator (b).
 The Auditor's annual report review revealed the document compares last year's data with the prior year's data.
 Policy 900 states, "Such report shall include a comparison of the current year's data and corrective actions with those from prior years and shall provide an assessment of the CRJ's progress in addressing sexual abuse."
-The PREA Coordinator reports they track trends at facility and agency levels and review the incident review findings, which help to identify training needs, staffing needs, and technology needs.
+The PREA Coordinator reports that they track trends at both facility and agency levels and review incident review findings, which help identify training, staffing, and technology needs.